Advnture Verdict

 Inov-8 Base Elite Short Sleeve Base Layer: first impressions

-While the design is quite loose – allowing for plenty of freedom of movement – and feels angled more towards trail running, there are reflective flourishes that will help drivers see you if you’re running on dark lanes and roads at night (although they are very small).
+The fit is pretty loose, designed to allow plenty of freedom of movement, and to me the T feels primarily intended for trail runners, but there are reflective flourishes that will help drivers see you if you’re running on dark lanes and roads at night (although, it has to said, these are very small).

 But how did it fare under test conditions for our best running tops buying guide?
 Read on…